 FIGURE 2: Sources and manifestation of ambiguity

-The findings, above, inform a number of concepts within performance measurement and organisational control theory, including purpose, design, implementation and deployment of the PMS, as well as the balance between social and technical controls and the unintended side effects of PMM.
-In the following paragraphs, we discuss the new insights emerging from our findings and theorise these findings.
-Our approach to theorisation follows the theory-building approach employed by Bititci et al. (2012) and Smith and Bititci (2017) and Bititci et al. (2018) and is underpinned by Bacharach’s (1989) definition of theory as a statement of relationships between units/concepts/constructs observed or approximated in the empirical world.

 5.1 Purpose of performance measurement systems

-The purpose of measurement is focuses on monitoring, legitimising, creating focus and learning and improvement (Henri 2006).
-Examining the purpose of PMS focuses our attention on the motivation or reason for its implementation and use.
+The purpose of measurement is monitoring, legitimising, creating focus and learning and improvement (Henri 2006).
+Examining the purpose of PMS focuses our attention on the motivation or reasons for its implementation and use.

 Halachmi (2005; p.
-262) had noted that we measure performance for two reasons; for accountability (which focuses on the question of whether ‘was it done right?’) or for improved productivity (which focuses on the question of ‘was the right thing done?).
-However, the literature suggests that, over the years, the purpose of the PMS has evolved (Bititci et al. 2012) from productivity management through to budgetary and, later, management control to a current emphasis on the accumulation of multiple purposes, which includes strategic planning (Johnston and Pongatichat 2008), learning (Bititci et al. 2012), employee engagement (Smith and Bititci 2017), early warning detection and diagnostic tools (Bond 1999), evaluation, control, budgeting, motivation, promotion, celebration, learning, and improvement (Behn 2003), monitoring, legitimising, creating focus, learning and improvement (Henri 2006).
+262) note that we measure performance for two reasons; for accountability (which focuses on the question of whether ‘was it done right?’) or for improved productivity (which focuses on the question of ‘was the right thing done?).
+However, the literature suggests that, over the years, the purpose of PMS has evolved (Bititci et al. 2012) from productivity management through to budgetary and, later, management control, to a current emphasis on the accumulation of multiple purposes, which includes strategic planning (Johnston and Pongatichat 2008), learning (Bititci et al. 2012), employee engagement (Smith and Bititci 2017), early warning detection and diagnostic tools (Bond 1999), evaluation, control, budgeting, motivation, promotion, celebration, learning, and improvement (Behn 2003), monitoring, legitimising, creating focus, learning and improvement (Henri 2006).
 This suggests that that PMS can be put to a range of different purposes (Bovaird 2005).
 Despite this, it is clear that the purpose of PMS significantly influences its effectiveness (Henri 2006; Vakkuri and Meklin 2006).

-Our findings suggest that, in complex multi-stakeholder organisations, the purpose of the PMS is not clear.
+Our findings suggest that, in complex multi-stakeholder organisations, the purpose of PMS is not clear.
 For example, at an executive managerial level, PMM was seen as fulfilling an efficiency purpose, where it was used to create competition and drive efficiencies, focusing largely on financial outcomes.
 In contrast, at an operational level, there was greater emphasis on effectiveness, thereby implying a service improvement purpose.
 Our findings also suggest that performance measurement is being channelled towards resource allocation to different operational units.
 In effect, in complex multi-stakeholder organisations, the purpose of PMM appears to focus on establishing, maintaining and consolidating the power of key stakeholder groups (Hammad et al. 2020).
 Two such stakeholders are the National Institute for Health and Care Excellence (NICE) which is responsible for articulating and developing guidelines and standards of care quality and the Care Quality Commission (CQC), whereby part of its role (in terms of accountability for delivering health services within a specific region) also entails the legal responsibility to ensure that services are at an appropriate level of safety and quality.